tbcey74123/Difference-Subspace-Search/README.md

 The randomly intialized variables can be found here:
 https://drive.google.com/drive/folders/1HiEbEd6PhBUWbPwZos5Fmr9WUbsQTKY1?usp=sharing
-Please make sure the path is correct, i.e. the `synthetic_experiment_global` should be inside the `[path/to/this/repositoy]/Evaluation/` and the data structure should be organized as those in the drive.
+Please make sure the path is correct, i.e. the `synthetic_experiment_global` should be put inside the `[path/to/this/repositoy]/Evaluation/` and the data structure should be organized as those in the drive.

 ### MNIST

 The code to generate the result shown in the 5.1 section in our paper is `[path/to/this/repositoy]/Experiments/mnist_experiment_global.py`.

 You can execute the script by
 ```bash
 cd Experiments
 python mnist_experiment_global.py [--test]